ohteam4/openhack-devops-team4/README.md

 - powershell
 products:
 - azure
-description: "The DevOps open hack event is designed to foster learning via implementing DevOps practices with a series of challenges."
+description: "The DevOps open hack team 4 event is designed to foster learning via implementing DevOps practices with a series of challenges."
 urlFragment: openhack-devops-team
 ---